 - a.
 The occupational therapist visits the candidate in their day service or training centre to observe them within a familiar environment, and gather information from the candidate and their natural supports about the candidate's abilities and support needs. - b.
-Assessment of Work Performance is completed based on observations of candidate's functional skills.
+Observations of candidate's functional skills will be completed.